Arbor Day: Planting for the Future

 all the resources available to them at the library, including computers, videos, books, and a place to retreat from

 Key Ideas: The public library is a resource for free access to computers, books, CDs and DVDs.
 What makes us truly wealthy is the knowledge we possess.

 Note: This message and lesson plan work well for National Library Week.
 Check the Internet for exact dates.

 National Humor Month: Lighten Up!

 attitude toward life.
-If we did, we would learn to be more spontaneous, to look for the humor in challenging situations,
+If we did, we could learn to be more spontaneous, to look for the humor in challenging situations,

-and to not take life too seriously.
+and to not take life too seriously at times.
 Respectful humor and laughter builds connections between people and helps us

 live healthier and happier lives.

-Key Idea: Humor and laughter can help us live healthier, happier lives.
+Key Idea: Humor and laughter could help us live healthier, happier lives.